dusk-network/docs-public/src/content/docs/developer/integrations/introduction.md

 ---
 title: Integrations introduction
-description: Introduction to the integration of Dusk
+description: This page explains how to integrate with Dusk.
 ---